jcconnects/UFSC-INE5424/doc/implementationPlanP3/implementationPlanP3.md

     *   When a producer receives multiple `INTEREST` messages for its `DataTypeId` with different periods, it will calculate the **Greatest Common Divisor (GCD)** of all active requested periods.
     *   The producer will then send `RESPONSE` messages (logical broadcast) at this GCD period.
     *   A dedicated thread within the producer component will manage this periodic sending.
+    *   The producer will detect and process `INTEREST` messages for its `_produced_data_type` directly in the `component_dispatcher_routine`, which will update the list of requested periods and recalculate the GCD.

 3.  **Consumer Behavior:**
     *   A consumer component can be interested in multiple `DataTypeId`s, each with a specific desired period.